 Leerink Partners Sticks to Its Hold Rating for Assembly Biosciences (ASMB)

-In a report released today, Geoff Porges from Leerink Partners maintained a Hold rating on Assembly Biosciences (ASMB), with a price target of $7.00.
-The company’s shares closed last Friday at $4.06, close to its 52-week low of $3.84.
+Leerink Partners analyst Geoff Porges reiterated a Hold rating on Assembly Biosciences (ASMB) on May 7 and set a price target of $7.00.
+The company’s shares closed last Thursday at $3.89, close to its 52-week low of $3.81.

 See today’s analyst top recommended stocks >>